• Contact Us

 Find Success within the 4 Corners of the “Must Be True” Stimulus

 Often, people studying for the LSAT have trouble figuring out how the test has anything to do with real life, let alone law school or the practice of law.
 But the connection is clear with Must Be True questions.
 It all comes down to the "four corners" rule.
-In Must Be True questions, you're limited to the information in the stimulus.
+The Four Corners Rule In Must Be True questions, you're limited to the information in the stimulus.
 You can't bring in any outside information.
-So, the correct answer choice will be either a restatement of something stated explicitly within the stimulus or an inference that's possible from a combination of those statements.
-Essentially, you're stuck to … [Read more...]
+So, the correct answer choice will be either … [Read more...]

 Posted by PowerScore Test Prep / Conditional Reasoning, LSAT Prep / Conditional Reasoning Leave a Comment